This content was excerpted from EyeNet’s MIPS 2018; also see the Academy’s MIPS hub page.

 IRIS Registry staff monitor changes to the MIPS regulations.
 Physician payment regulations are constantly in flux.
 When there are changes to MIPS, IRIS Registry staff—working closely with the AAOE’s coding specialists and with regulatory experts at the Academy’s D.C. office—determine how those changes specifically impact ophthalmology, and they update the IRIS Registry accordingly.

 Make sure you are signed up for the IRIS Registry at aao.org/iris-registry.
-If you aren’t already participating in the IRIS Registry, there was a June 1 deadline for signing up for IRIS Registry/EHR integration; if you are only interested in manual reporting via the IRIS Registry web portal, you have until Oct.
-31 to register for that.
-(Note: If you sign up for IRIS Registry/EHR integration, you don’t have to sign up separately for the web portal.)
+If you aren’t already participating in the IRIS Registry, there was a June 1 deadline for signing up for IRIS Registry/EHR integration; if you are only interested in manual reporting via the IRIS Registry web portal, you have until Nov.
+7 to register for that.
+If you sign up for IRIS Registry/EHR integration, you don’t have to sign up separately for the web portal.
+(Note: After EyeNet's MIPS manual went to press, this registration deadline was changed from Oct.
+31 to Nov.
+7.)

 Step 3.
 Check your email.
 Each Thursday, the Washington Report Express will help to keep you current on all the latest regulatory developments.
 And watch for Medicare Physician Payment Update on the first Saturday of each month.